dantleech/blog/content/posts/2025/12-14-homeserver.md

 ## Pihole

-The Pihole is ostebsibly an ad-blocking DNS server.
+The Pihole is ostebsibly an ad-blocking DNS server what you configure your router to point at.
 When your computer requests `https://myadcompany.com/trackme` the Pihole will simply not translate the domain name to an IP address.
 This is great but as a DNS server it also means we can register **custom DNS records for the local network** and now we can do that in configuration.

 There was no NixOS wiki page for configuring the Pihole but I was able to piece it together from the [configuration docs](https://search.nixos.org/options?channel=unstable&query=services.pihole):